patricknaish/comp3004-3/Submission/readme.txt

 Use E to exit the tour.
 Use ESC or Q to exit the program.
 The mouse is not used.
+Currently the landscape takes a long time to load.
+Apologies for this.

 ==Files==